Poop and your Weight…

 Part of the problem, says Michelle Beaumont, a research associate at the department of twin research at Kings College, is that while BMI measures weight, it can’t tell whether that weight is from lean muscle or fat tissue.

-So for a new study published Sunday in the journal Genome Biology, she and her colleagues decided to investigate more closely exactly how the microbiomes affects body fat, rather than just weight.
+So for a new study published Sunday in the journal Genome Biology, she and her colleagues decided to investigate more closely exactly how the microbiomes affect body fat, rather than just weight.

 They analyzed stool samples from more than 1,300 twins as well as analyses of X-ray-based measurements of body fat throughout the body.